Rithm Capital: Background

-On May 16, 2013, Newcastle Investment Corp, a real estate investment trust (REIT) under Fortress Investment Group spunoff its residential mortgage related assets into a new REIT named New Residential Investment Corp.
+On May 16, 2013, Newcastle Investment Corp, a real estate investment trust (REIT) under Fortress Investment Group spun off its residential mortgage related assets into a new REIT named New Residential Investment Corp.
 New Residential was listed on the New York Stock Exchange under the ticker 'NRZ' and would focus on investments related to mortgage servicing rights (MSR).
 There was a management agreement between New Residential and Fortress which stated Fortress would act as New Residential's manager and was entitled to 25% of the funds from operations as well as any profits from the sale of assets.
 In September 2013, Fortress hired Michael Nierenberg, Bank of America's head of global mortgages and securitized products to run New Residential.

 In February 2015, New Residential acquired Home Loan Servicing Solutions for $1.3 billion.

 In January 2017, Citigroup sold $97 billion worth of MSRs to New Residential for $950 million as part of its plan to exit the mortgage servicing business.
-In February, New Residential joined a consortium that included Jefferies, Third Point Management and Soros Fund Management to acquired $5 billion worth of unsecured forward flow consumer loans from Prosper Marketplace.
+In February, New Residential joined a consortium that included Jefferies, Third Point Management and Soros Fund Management to acquire $5 billion worth of unsecured forward flow consumer loans from Prosper Marketplace.
 In December, New Residential acquired Mortgage Lender Shellpoint Partners for $190 million.

 In February 2019, Ditech filed for bankruptcy and in October sold its forward mortgage business to New Residential for $1.2 billion.

 In April 2021 Newrez, a mortgage lending and servicing unit under New Residential, agreed to acquire Caliber Home Loans from Lone Star Funds in a $1.675 billion deal.
 In February 2022, Newrez laid off 386 employees or about 3% of its mortgage division.

 In October 2021, New Residential acquired Genesis Capital from Goldman Sachs.